- Student Device initiative

 Students may use their elective units to complete an additional major from the pool of Business majors (80 credit points), or a major from another discipline area (80 credit points), or up to 80 credit points from the wide range of units offered by Western Sydney University.

-Second majors in Business include:
+Second majors in Business include the following

 Enrolment in elective units is subject to meeting any required criteria for individual units, such as co-requisites and pre-requisites.